ADA stands for the Americans with Disabilities Act.

 The ADA is far-reaching.
 It bans discrimination nearly everywhere, not just in schools.
 It applies to workplaces and in public places such as restaurants, parks and businesses.
 It generally does not apply in private settings, such as someone’s home.

-ADA works in tandem with other education laws affecting children with learning and attention issues, such as Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act (IDEA).
+ADA works in tandem with other education laws affecting children with learning and thinking differences, such as

 ADA sometimes provides the same protections as, say, Section 504.
 But generally Section 504 and IDEA offer more protections to children in school.
 Your child will always be covered by whatever law offers the greatest protection.